 Even though you didn’t use keywords in your blog posts, you will only receive traffic only for certain keywords, keyword phrases which include in your posts.
 You can check out the keywords which are driving traffic to your posts on Google webmaster tools and Bing webmaster tools.

 Now you know you must use keywords in your blog posts.
-How do you find best keywords for website which will increase your revenue?
+How do you find the best keywords for a website which will increase your revenue?

 Here’s another example.

 People don’t search about FIFA football world cup equally in every month.
 But, in June 2014, estimately 12,934,340 times, ‘FIFA football world cup’ keyword phrase has been entered on Google search box.

 What do you determine by seeing these stats?
 These are niche keywords which you can pre-use to increase your website’s overall traffic.
 Many niche marketers and eCommerce businesses use these keywords to increase their revenue.
 Here are a few keywords with high CPC rates for valentine day gifts keyword.
 Advertisers are ready to pay more than $1.00 for one unique click.
 So, I will put others you to think how much the EPV (Earning per Visitor) could be!
 (Hint: It’s more than what advertisers pay).